An Empirical Analysis of Feature Engineering for Predictive Modeling: Results Analysis

 \subsection{Random Forest Results}

 Random forests are an ensemble model made up of decision trees.
-The training data is randomly sampled to produce a forest of trees that together, will usually outperform the individual trees.
+We randomly sampled the training data to produce a forest of trees that together will usually outperform the individual trees.
 The random forests used in this paper all use 100 classifier trees.
 This tree count is a hyper-parameter for the random forest algorithm.
-The result of the random forest model's attempt to synthesize the engineered features is shown in Figure \ref{fig:error_rf}.
+We show the result of the random forest model's attempt to synthesize the engineered features in Figure \ref{fig:error_rf}.

-The random forest model failed to synthesize the counts and ratio-difference features.
-It is not too surprising that the random forest fails on the synthesized count feature.
-Trees do not have any inherent way to handle multiple inputs simultaneously other than branching.
-While a neural network or SVM can produce a count by a simple summation, a tree would need to create branches for every combination of the 50 binary input variables.
-This would have terrible scalability and would be bounded according to a Catalan number.
+The random forest model had the most difficulty with the standard deviation, a ratio of differences, and sum.